AI Agent Skills Integration

 Upgrading to Full Agent

-When you're ready for live terminal streaming, session sharing, and file transfer:
+When you're ready for live terminal streaming, session sharing, and file transfer, the full agent daemon installer auto-detects and configures all three agents too:

 Uninstalling